kekaadrenalin/DockHook/README.md

 are `START`, `STOP`, `RESTART`, and `PULL` (more details can be found in the Actions section):

     $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock:ro kekaadrenalin/dockhook create-webhook
+    or
+    $ docker compose exec -it dockhook /dockhook create-webhook

 You can also quickly filter only the containers started via `docker compose`:

     $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock:ro kekaadrenalin/dockhook create-webhook --docker-compose-only
+    or
+    $ docker compose exec -it dockhook /dockhook create-webhook --docker-compose-only

 ### Actions